 White Wine from France - Loire

-Crisp and refreshing Loire chenin blanc made without the use of oak, light on the palate, great with salads and shellfish.
+Easy-drinking Loire Valley chenin blanc made without the use of oak, light on the palate, great with salads and shellfish.

 - White Wine